-Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available from Sydney’s best stores.
+Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available from Sydney’s best furniture stores.

 The team at DMARGE has pounded the pavement to bring you the best Sydney furniture stores for all your sofa, chairs and table needs.

 Macleay On Manning

-The A-list of interior design brands can be found within the trendy walls of Macleay on Manning.
+The A-list of interior furniture brands can be found within the trendy walls of Macleay on Manning.
 Looking for a classic leather sofa?
 No problem.
-Hoping to secure a more abstract piece, or classic pop art print from Andy Warhol?
+Hoping to secure a more abstract piece or a classic pop art print from Andy Warhol?
 They’ve got it covered.

 From local and international favourites, unique pieces from Paul Smith, Tom Dixon, Iittala, Kenzo, Fornasseti and other esteemed brands that don’t hang around for long, you’ll want to make repeat visits to this Sydney furniture store every few weeks to check out the fresh inventory, if you fail to find the right couch, lamp, bedhead, coffee table or whisky glasses on your first visit.